China struggles to revive manufacturing amid virus outbreak

 “The bad news is that there will be further impact, and the impact is worse than a lot of people initially expected,” said Peng.

 Global brands have used low-cost Chinese labor to assemble goods for three decades.
 Now, they increasingly depend on China to supply auto, computer and other components.
-D disruptions can make this country a bottleneck, choking off their sales.
+Disruptions can make this country a bottleneck, choking off their sales.

 The most optimistic forecasts call for bringing the virus under control by March, allowing manufacturing to rebound.
 Gloomier outlooks say the outbreak might last until mid-May or later.
 Or, as the World Health Organization warned this week, authorities might fail to stop its global spread.